jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 # Find-overwritten-Sitecore-resource-items
-a Sitecore PowerShell Report for Sitecore IAR items, Items as Resources.
+A Sitecore PowerShell Report for Sitecore IAR items, Items as Resources.

-# For Sitecore 10.2, Sitecore 10.3+ and XM Cloud
+## For Sitecore 10.2, Sitecore 10.3+ and XM Cloud
 IAR Sitecore items can be overwritten by a sql database item, With the Sitecore PowerShell report you can easy find the item and delete/restore the item as resource.

-See blog [Items as resources by Sitecore part 2: reports](https://uxbee.nl/actueel/items-as-resources-by-sitecore-part-2)
+See blog [Items as resources by Sitecore part 2: reports](https://uxbee.nl/actueel/items-as-resources-by-sitecore-part-2) Based on the first version of this tool.
+See [gist](https://gist.github.com/jbluemink/ac0851a20a3e94a25a6d998dcd25f466)

 ## Download and Install the tool, Powershell Report
-copy (items.master.iaroverwrittenreport.dat)  to \sitecore modules\items\master of your Sitecore CM instance.
+For just installing and use the tool the easy way is: copy items.master.iaroverwrittenreport.dat  to \sitecore modules\items\master of your Sitecore CM instance.

+## For using the Sitecore CLI and optional using Visual Studio to edit the module.json
-## Install Sitecore Command Line Interface
+### Install Sitecore Command Line Interface
 See: [Install Sitecore Command Line Interface](https://doc.sitecore.com/xp/en/developers/103/developer-tools/install-sitecore-command-line-interface.html)

 #cd {project folder}\